What happens if you give a baby honey?

 The researchers found that 2.1 percent of the samples contained the bacteria responsible for producing the botulinum neurotoxin.
 The researchers also noted that their results are in line with results from other countries.
 Infants and children under 12 months are at the highest risk of developing botulism from honey.

-How long does it take for infant symptoms of botulism?
+How long does it take for infant botulism to set?

 If infant botulism is related to food, such as honey, problems generally begin within 18 to 36 hours after the toxin enters the baby’s body.
 Signs and symptoms include: Constipation, which is often the first sign.
 Floppy movements due to muscle weakness and trouble controlling the head.